 ABS continues to lead marine and offshore innovation.
 In a constantly evolving industry, ABS works alongside its partners tackling the most pressing technical, operational and regulatory challenges so that the marine and offshore industries operate safely, securely and responsibly.

-With the ABS CyberSafety™, shipowners, shipyards, designers, vendors and ship managers have the tools and knowledge needed to help mitigate risks connected to cybersecurity, software quality and data integrity.
-The ABS CyberSafety program comprises:
+With the ABS CyberSafety® program, shipowners and shipyards, designers, vendors and ship managers have the tools and knowledge needed to help mitigate risks connected to cybersecurity, software quality and data integrity.
+The ABS CyberSafety program includes:

 Final testing and verification will be made for each asset through initial survey on board and annual renewal surveys.

-In addition to certification of compliance a private classification notation can be provided that indicates the level of cyber preparedness of the owners/operators, people, processes, procedures and vessels/assets.
+In addition to certification of compliance, a private classification notation can be provided that indicates the level of cyber preparedness of the owners, operators, people, processes, procedures and vessels/assets.

 ABS continues its work with industry partners, IACS and the U.S. Coast Guard to develop products that will assist in assessing and implementing effective cybersecurity in information and operational technologies.